 - The Citizens' Oversight Committee shall consist of at least seven members who shall serve for a minimum term of two years without compensation and for no more than three consecutive terms. - One member shall be active in a business organization representing the business community located within the school district boundaries. - One member shall be active in a senior citizens' organization. - One member shall be active in a bona fide taxpayers' organization. - One member shall be the parent or guardian of a child enrolled in the school district. - One member shall be both a parent or guardian of a child enrolled in the school district and active in a parent-teacher organization. - An employee or official of the school district shall not be appointed to the citizens' oversight committee. - A vendor, contractor, or consultant of the school district shall not be appointed to the citizens' oversight committee.

-The Citizens' Oversight Committee appears to have not complied with the requirements of Education Code Section 15282.
-They do not have a Senior Citizen organization member, will be finding 2024-001.
+The Citizens' Oversight Committee did not comply with the requirements of Education Code Section 15282, stated in Finding 2024-001.

 Nature of any Confidential or Sensitive Information Omitted